nzakas/understandinges6/manuscript/11-Modules.md

 import { sum } from "example";

 console.log(sum(1, 2));     // 3

+sum = 1;        // error
 ```

 This example imports only `sum()` from the example module.
 Even though the example module exports more than just that one function, they are not exposed here.
+If you try to assign a new value to `sum`, the result is an error, as you cannot reassign imported identifiers.

 If you want to import multiple identifiers from the example module, you can explicitly list them out: